Bumblebee202111/doubean-public/README.md

 Incoming features, libraries and bug fixes \(roughly in chronological order\)

+* \[GroupDetailFragment\]Collapse on entrance for the followed group/tab
+* Use the Now In Android naming convention for follow-related variables
-* Bump compile SDK to 33, followed by the introduction of @upsert
+* Bump compile SDK to 33, followed by the introduction of ROOM @upsert
   * Also update versions of MD, lifecycle libraries, etc
 * \[GroupDetailFragment\]\[PostDetailFragment\]Open in Browser/Douban app
 * \[GroupsHomeFragment\]Add "groups of the day" list
 * \[SettingsFragment] Add
 * SnackbarUtils from todo app
-* \[GroupDetailFragment\] Update implementation of CollapsingToolBar – do not use the weird and obscure Sunflower logic
+* \[GroupDetailFragment\] Change implementation of title of CollapsingToolBar – do not use the weird and obscure Sunflower logic
   * 🛠 Title not shown on recreate
 * Rate limit
 * \[SearchFragment\]GroupSearchFragment -> SearchFragment / Search group/tab posts (in-group) /
   Search posts of all groups (global)
 * \[GroupsHomeFragment\]Show groupFollow / saved posts with group info
-* \[GroupDetailFragment\]Adjust when to hide/show toolbar
 * \[GroupPostFragment\]Save WebView images
 * Use Twitter-like date formatting
 * 🛠 Status bar color is reset when starting a share intent